 Since business owners do not have taxes withheld from their checks, they should make estimated tax payments quarterly based on their business net income.

 Be aware that there are different filing requirements in each state.
 Some localities have filing requirements.

 Many government laws, rules and regulations apply when owning and operating a business.
 Keep in mind that some businesses are subject to sales tax, and that payroll tax is required when hiring employees.

 Other considerations & tips

-A great way to start advertising, marketing and branding is through social media.
+A great way to start marketing and branding is through social media and paid advertising.
 You can reach your customers, clients and prospects directly.

 Developing and growing a business takes time.
 If you're thinking of starting a small business yourself, keep these tips in mind: